XYTong/docker-vim/README.md

 # docker-vim
-develop environment for vim as IDE
+Docker as an Intergrated Development Environment using for vim